 Push the bamboo skewer into the Styrofoam ball, all the way through the top.
 Put it in the glass to and push down until the ball is snug in the glass.

-With the skewer still in the glass, fill the bottom of with candy.
-Ideas are M&Ms, Hershey Kisses or Peppermints (though you could really use any candy).
+With the skewer still in the glass, fill the bottom with candy.
+Ideas are like M&Ms, Hershey’s Kisses, or Peppermints (though you could really use any candy).
 Another option is shredded paper, but the candy on the ball will make the cup top-heavy, so having a heavier filler keeps it from tipping over and gives the gifted a sweet bonus.

 Place a small dot of hot melt glue on either side of the rim of the cup.
-Gently press styrofoam ball onto glue, holding in place until it sets.
+Gently press the styrofoam ball onto glue, holding in place until it sets.
+You don’t need much, just a touch for stability.

 candies in twisted wrappers